dsanchezcr/CosmicWorksSampleApp/README.md

 ## Prerequisite

 - To run this application you will need to have access to the Azure OpenAI Service, you can [apply here](https://aka.ms/oai/access).

+> Note: The GPT Model limits the responses to the content from the Azure CosmosDB.